DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Experimental Setting

 \subsection{Model Architecture Details}

 For the text encoder, we use a pre-trained Flan-T5 model~\cite{t5}, resulting in a $1024$ dimension feature sequence with a fixed length of $50$ for every caption.
-We use the pre-trained VAE model from AudioLDM which provides a compression ratio of $4$ and results in a latent vector of $256$ dimension in temporal and $16$ dimension in frequency for a ten-second mel spectrogram.
-For the vocoder, we apply BigVGAN~\cite{bigvgan} and perform the self-supervised pre-training on $16$ kHz audio clips.
+We use the pre-trained VAE model from AudioLDM~\cite{audioldm} which provides a compression ratio of $4$ and results in a latent vector of $256$ dimension in temporal and $16$ dimension in frequency for a ten-second mel spectrogram.
+For the vocoder, we apply BigVGAN~\cite{bigvgan} and perform the self-supervised pre-training on audio clips sampled at $16$ kHz.
 Table~\ref{tab: model-setups} summarizes our experiments.
 We perform the experiments with two sizes of the latent diffusion model, \textit{DreamAudio} and \textit{DreamAudio-L}, with the hidden dimension size of $n_{\text{hidden}} = 96$ and $n_{\text{hidden}} = 128$, respectively.
-In addition, we performed evaluations of several variants of the proposed system.
-The DreamAudio system trained with DDPM strategies is denoted as \textit{DreamAudio-DDPM}.
-The DreamAudio system with general UNet structure is named as \textit{DreamAudio-UNet}.
-The system with shared-weight MRC structure is denoted as \textit{DreamAudio-SEncoder}, where the encoder blocks for referenced feature extraction and feature encoding share the same weights.
+In addition, we evaluated several variants of the proposed system.
+The DreamAudio trained under a DDPM framework is denoted as \textit{DreamAudio-DDPM}.
+The version using a standard UNet backbone but without the MRC module is named \textit{DreamAudio-UNet}.
+In this system, rather than using the dual-path MRC structure, all three reference audio latent features are concatenated together with the latent of the noisy input at the input layer, extending the input dimension to align with the MRC process.
+The system with shared-weight MRC encoders is denoted as \textit{DreamAudio-SEncoder}, where the encoder blocks used for referenced feature extraction and target feature encoding share the same encoder.
+This encoder is simply run multiple times for the target latent and each referenced latent during training and inference.
+Beyond the UNet-based architectures, we also experimented with two models that adopt a diffusion-transformer (DiT) backbone~\cite{dit}.
+In \textit{DreamAudio-DiT-B}, we employ 12 transformer layers, while in \textit{DreamAudio-DiT-L}, we use 24 transformer layers.
+Both models incorporate skip connections, and first half of the layers are used as the encoders while the second half is applied as the decoders.